 Leaseholders, occupants, and their guests should conduct themselves in such fashion as is fitting of community living and show due consideration to neighbors and are responsible for adhering to the policies outlined in this handbook as well as all university policies.
 Disturbances or otherwise disorderly conduct may result in disciplinary action, termination of the lease, and other disciplinary remedies available.
 Leaseholders are responsible for the behavior of their registered additional occupants and guests.
 Students are required to provide their UTA ID card to staff members when asked for it.

 Student agrees to abide by the policies established by University for each community.
 Violations of these policies may also be referred to the Office of Community Standards and/or result in disciplinary action being taken against the Student.
 Student agrees that personal property possessed by Student in University Housing in violation of law and/or University housing policies may be seized and disposed of by University at University's sole option and discretion in accordance with its policies on disposal of surplus property or other applicable policies.

 When a violation is believed to have occurred, it is reported to the Residence Director.
-The reported violation can be handled in a variety of ways; a conference with the Resident Assistant, Residence Director, Assistant Director, the Assistant Director for Residential Student Conduct, or the Director of the Office of Community Standards.
+The reported violation can be handled in a variety of ways: a conference with the Residence Director, Assistant Director, the Assistant Director for Residential Conduct, or the Director of the Office of Community Standards.
+A student's prior conduct record, the type and severity of the incident determines whether a student is referred to the university conduct process.